UnnarThorBachmann/fullstack-nanodegree-vm/README.md

 4. Navigate to `tournament` folder.
 Inside the folder there are three files: `tournament.py`, `tournament_test.py` and `tournament.sql`.

-5. Run the python files using the commands `python tournament_test.py` and `python tournament.py`.
+5. Setup the database schema with `psql -f tournament.sql`.

-6. Open the `tournament.sql` file using the `psql` command.
+6. Run the program using the commands `python tournament_test.py`.